How to Audition for Amazon Prime Video

 Where can you find Amazon Prime Video casting calls and auditions?

-For information on the latest Amazon Prime Video projects that are currently casting, check out Amazon Studios’ main page for casting calls and auditions.
-You can also look to these resources for more direct notices:
+For information on the latest Prime Video projects that are currently casting, check out Amazon Studios’ main page for casting calls and auditions.
+You might also want to explore our roundup of streamer gigs that are casting right now.

 Who are the top Amazon Prime Video casting directors, and how can you impress them?